garethnunns/PixelPlayback/README.md

 # Dev

+This project is currently under active development (unless I've forgot to update this, in which case it no longer is).

 Install Python & Pip if not already installed.

 Then install the following dependencies, as defined in the [Pipfile](./Pipfile).